The Dispute Resolution Review: Sweden

 The Supreme Court held that when determining whether a dispute is covered by an arbitration clause, the arbitral tribunal must sometimes make an in-depth review of the parties' relationship, and that in such cases, there is reason to assume that parties to a commercial relationship wish to have disputes within the scope of their relationship settled by one single forum.
 The Supreme Court then held that when a court shall review the arbitral tribunal's decision on jurisdiction, regard should be made to the fact that, typically, the arbitral tribunal is best positioned to determine the issue of its own jurisdiction.
 Therefore, according to the Supreme Court, the starting point for the court's review should be that the arbitral tribunal's interpretation and evaluation of evidence is correct.

-This case has attracted much attention in Sweden, for example, due to the statements made by the Supreme Court regarding the starting point for the court's assessment of the arbitral tribunal's decision on its own jurisdiction.
+This case has attracted much attention in Sweden due, for example, to the statements made by the Supreme Court regarding the starting point for the court's assessment of the arbitral tribunal's decision on its own jurisdiction.

 i Overview of court procedure